jpescada/TwitterPiBot/README.md

 # TwitterPiBot
-A Python based bot for Raspberry Pi that reads tweets out loud.
+A Python based bot for Raspberry Pi that grabs tweets with a specific hashtag and reads them out loud.

 It was a quick side project that served as a good learning exercise for me.
 As this was a side project, I've set a limit of 2 days to get it done.
 Yes, it is sort of hacked together and could use a bit of refactoring.
 But it still handled the top trending hashtag #StarWars for 24 hours, without breaking.
 So, it's stable (enough) and working fine. (*famous last words?*)